Accra St. Lucia Dish

 St. Lucia Lambi is one of those dishes that you will find most often at street parties on a Friday night and the weekends in St. Lucia.

-The dish is made primarily by cooking small pieces of the conch shellfish in very spicy and well-seasoned sauces.
+The dish is made primarily by cooking small pieces of conch shellfish in very spicy and well-seasoned sauces.

-Lambi also makes for an excellent starter to a full course meal.
+Lambi also makes for an excellent starter to a full-course meal.

 If you want to sample St. Lucia Lambi, your best bet is to head to the Gros Islet street party on a Friday night.